tahsinAmin/quickstart/README.md

 - [x] How to show breeds in select
 - [x] Show something for the categories to appear
 - [x] Show images by default
+- [x] Able to manipulate all data and fetch according to that
 - [ ] Aescending should reorder the current ones
 - [ ] Show some message if nothing found

 # Refactor

-- [ ] How to have one onchange function to work with everything
 - [ ] How to do it with View
 - [ ] Change var to let
+- [ ] Make the slice of object order

 # API